cuplsensor/cuplcodec/docs/tutorial/index.rst

 LengthSamples
 ______________

 The number of valid samples in the circular buffer.
-This is populated from :cpp:var:`lensmpls`.
+This is populated from :cpp:var:`lenpairs`.